powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 ## App Architecture Overview

-1. overview of layers (app, client lib)
+The project consists of two components, the **App** (`trelloappclone_flutter`) and the **Data Client** (`trelloappclone_powersync_client`).

+### The Data Client
+The **Data Client** is a separate Dart library, and it contains:

+* The data models (in `trelloappclone_powersync_client/lib/models`)
+* A Powersync client that makes use of the Powersync SDK and adds a few convenience methods for the app use cases (`trelloappclone_powersync_client/lib/protocol/powersync.dart`)
+* A `DataClient` API that can be used with from the app code, and provides the higher level data API. (`trelloappclone_powersync_client/lib/protocol/data_client.dart`)

+Two important files to point out as well are:

+* `trelloappclone_powersync_client/lib/schema.dart` defines the sqlite schema to use for the local synced datastore, and this maps to the model classes.
+* `trelloappclone_powersync_client/lib/app_config.dart` contains the tokens and urls needed to connect to Powersync and Supabase.

+### End-to-end Data Flow
-1. end-to-end discussion of how an entity is created, updated, watched, deleted
+TODO: end-to-end discussion of how an entity is created, updated, watched, deleted

+### Listening to updated data
-1. discussion of watch query example
+TODO: discussion of watch query example

+### Transacions
-1. discussion of transaction example?
+TODO: discussion of transaction example?
-1. discussion on IDs?

 ### Changes from original Trello clone app